YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 Naming
 ######

-he naming convention for mojit definitions is to use an upper camel-case string and keep the name as short as possible, such as ``Flickr`` or ``FlickrPhotos``.
+The naming convention for mojit definitions is to use an upper camel-case string and keep the name as short as possible, such as ``Flickr`` or ``FlickrPhotos``.
 Think of the mojit definition as a class name and the instance as an instantiation of the mojit.